Updated June 8, 2023

-Median Formula in Excel is one of the prime members of statistical measure of central tendency (rest two are mean and mode).
+The median Formula in Excel is one of the prime members of the statistical measure of central tendency (the rest two are mean and mode).
 It gives a more decent approach to finding out the middle most value for the given data.

-If we are having a group of observations arranged in ascending or descending order, then the median of that group will be the middle most value.
-Which means exactly 50% (half of the observations) are above median value and exactly 50% (or half of the observations) are below the median value.
+If we have a group of observations arranged in ascending or descending order, then the median of that group will be the middlemost value.
+This means exactly 50% (half of the observations) are above the median value, and exactly 50% (or half) are below the median value.

-If the data set is with an odd number of observations, the median will be the middle observation.
-If the data set is with even number of observations, the median will be the average of the middle two observations.
+If the data set has an odd number of observations, the median will be the middle observation.
+If the data set has an even number of observations, the median will be the average of the middle two observations.

-In cases where we need to calculate the exact center of the data eg. Calculation containing data of salary are the ones where the mean value would not be with that efficiency.
-The reason behind it is, our mean value might have the extreme low or high observations which may affect the average salary.
-However, the median is least affected of such extreme observations, due to which we prefer calculating it.
+In cases where we need to calculate the exact center of the data, e.g., Calculations containing data on salary are the ones where the mean value would not be with that efficiency.
+Our mean value might have extremely low or high observations, which may affect the average salary.
+However, the median is least affected by such extreme observations, so we prefer calculating it.

-The Formula for Excel MEDIAN function is as below:
+The Formula for the Excel MEDIAN function is as below:

-Where, number1, number2 … are the arguments for the function.
+Where number1, number2 … are the arguments for the function.
 Excel MEDIAN Formula can take numbers, arrays, named ranges, dates, or cell references as input arguments.
-This function requires at least one argument to provide an output (i.e. number1 is fixed/required argument, rest all are optional).
+This function requires at least one argument to provide an output (i.e., number 1 is a fixed/required argument, and the rest are optional).

 How to Calculate the Median in Excel using Formula?

-To calculate the Median in excel using formula is very simple and easy.
-Let’s understand how to calculate the Median in excel with some examples.
+Calculating the Median in Excel using a formula is very simple and easy.
+Let’s understand how to calculate the Median in Excel with some examples.

-Example #1 – Group with an Odd Number of Observation
+Example #1 – Group with an Odd Number of Observations

-Suppose, I have data on vehicle sales in million from 2010 to 2018 for USA.
+Suppose I have data on vehicle sales in a million from 2010 to 2018 for the USA.
 (9 observations in total which is an odd number).

 In the image below, you can see that the observations are listed in ascending order by year.

-What you expect to be an output using this formula?
+What do you expect to be an output using this formula?

-As you might have rightly guessed, this function allows excel to print the Median value for the given range (B2:B10) which is 202 in this case.
+As you might have rightly guessed, this function allows Excel to print the Median value for the given range (B2:B10), 202 in this case.

-The year associated with the median value can be considered as Median Year (in this case 2014).
-Seems logical, right?
+The year associated with the median value can be considered Median Year (in this case, 2014).
+It seems logical, right?

-Please note that we have arranged the data Year wise and not the Sales wise.
+Please note that we have arranged the data Year-wise, not Sales-wise.
 So, don’t get confused if the sales value seems to be not in ascending or descending order.

-Now, what if I have even number of observations?
+Now, what if I have an even number of observations?